 - for some (or all) of the loss year that person did not control and was not able to control that voting power; and

-- that person began to control, or became able to control, that voting power for the purpose of gaining a tax advantage or benefit, either for that person or for someone else.
+- that person began to control or become able to control, that voting power to gain a tax advantage or benefit, either for that person or for someone else.

-Where these conditions are present, the company must satisfy a same business test to recoup its losses.
+Where these conditions are present, the company must satisfy the same business test to recoup its losses.

 The register of shareholders is:

 The company will be subject to the control test even though it satisfies the COT.
-Accordingly, it will not be able to deduct the tax loss if Bill began to control (or became able to control) the voting power in A Pty Ltd for the purpose of getting some taxation benefit or advantage for himself or for others.
+Accordingly, it will not be able to deduct the tax loss if Bill began to control (or became able to control) the voting power in A Pty Ltd to get some taxation benefit or advantage for himself or others.
 However, A Pty Ltd would be able to deduct the tax loss in these circumstances if it satisfied the same business test.

-If the company cannot meet the continuity of ownership test, it must satisfy the same business test in section 165-210 ITAA 97 in order to carry forward its losses.
+If the company cannot meet the continuity of ownership test, it must satisfy the same business test in section 165-210 ITAA 97 to carry forward its losses.

-This test requires that at all times in the year in which it is desired to claim the deduction for the prior year loss:
+This test requires that at all times in the year in which it is desired to claim the deduction for the prior year’s loss:

-A company owns and operates a Japanese restaurant which is very expensive.
+A company owns and operates a very expensive Japanese restaurant.
 The restaurant makes losses and changes hands.
-The new owners change the restaurant to an Italian restaurant which serves cheap pasta meals.
-In TR 1999/9, the ruling states this would fail the new business test and the losses could not be carried forward.
+The new owners change the restaurant to an Italian restaurant that serves cheap pasta meals.
+In TR 1999/9, the ruling stated this would fail the new business test and the losses could not be carried forward.